 11. Scheduling of Deposition and/or Trial Testimony:

 Due to the high demand for our services, long appointment waiting times, and other scheduling complexities, we require at least two weeks advance notice of depositions in order to assure a scheduling date.
 The actual scheduling of the deposition must be confirmed in written form (either by fax or e-mail).
 Cancellations of scheduled depositions must be in written form (again by fax or e-mail).
 We require a minimum two days (48 hours) notice of cancellation of a scheduled deposition, or a minimum charge of $1500 (equivalent to two hours) will be charged to the scheduling party.
-Deposition testimony is charged at the rate of $650 per hour (or any part thereof).
+Deposition testimony is charged at the rate of $800 per hour (or any part thereof).
 It is anticipated that the deposition will take place in our offices.
 If the deposition is to take place at a location other than our office, then we will charge our court appearance rates, according to the terms specified in the following section.
 We also require a deposition and trial retainer 1 week in advance of appearance.
 (Minimum of 2 hours.
 The remainder will be billed.)